deepsense-ai/seahorse/docs/operations/custom_python_operation.md

 <tr>
 <td><code>code</code></td>
 <td><code><a href="../parameter_types.html#code-snippet">Code Snippet</a></code></td>
 <td>The Python code to be executed.
-It has to contain Python function complying to signature presented above in operation description.</td>
+It has to contain Python function complying to signature presented in the operation's description.</td>
 </tr>
 </tbody>
 </table>